tHeStRyNg/devops/Solutions/Task1/README.md

 ![execution](https://user-images.githubusercontent.com/118682909/219665523-6862ca0c-e64c-419b-90fb-7ad80da84f1d.png)

 ## How to deploy
+this was done with a Ubuntu 18 LTS and Docker-ce with Compose
-- install docker
+- Install docker
-- install docker-compose
+- Install docker-compose
-- make usre firewalls ports are open for 80, 3000 and 5000
+- Make sure firewalls ports are open inbound for 80, 3000 and 5000 so pay attention if you need to rectify firewall rules (ufw allow 30, 3000, 5000)
-- git pull this repo
+- Git pull this repo
-- go to Task1 root folder and ```docker-compose up --build ```
+- Go to Task1 root folder and ```docker-compose up --build ```

 This will spin the 3 containers up then open your browser http://<REMOTE/LOCAL IP> and you will be able to see the react logo as mentioned above on Conllusion step 3.